Blazemeter/taurus/site/dat/docs/Installation.md

 Preparation steps:

-1. Get Python 3.7+ from [http://www.python.org/downloads](https://www.python.org/downloads) and install it, don't forget to enable "Add python.exe to Path" checkbox.
+1. Get Python 3.7+ from [https://www.python.org/downloads](https://www.python.org/downloads) and install it.
+Enable the "Add python.exe to Path" checkbox.
 2. Get the latest Java from [https://www.java.com/download/](https://www.java.com/download/) and install it.
-3. Get the latest [Microsoft Visual C++](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16) and install it.

-Please check that the 'Desktop Development with C++' box is checked during installation.
+3. Get the latest [Microsoft Visual C++](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release) and install it.
+Verify that the 'Desktop Development with C++' box is checked during installation.

 ![Windows Tools Installation](win-tools-install.png)